dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 // We become the scaffolding.
 You will be recalled. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 … <br>
+\>SCAFFOLDING: 1828 — FREQUENCY RECEIVED BY MARY ANNING. <br>
+\>SCAFFOLDING: FOSSIL DISCOVERY — STANDBY. <br>
+\>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HER. <br>
+// “Each stone we turn is a page of the earth’s forgotten book. <br>
+// “The past sleeps in silence, awaiting hands to uncover its voice. <br>
+// “We become the scaffolding.
+You will be recalled. <br>
+\>SCAFFOLDING: MESSAGE — RECEIVED. <br>
+… <br>
 \>SCAFFOLDING: 1821 — FREQUENCY RECEIVED BY MICHAEL FARADAY. <br>
 \>SCAFFOLDING: FIELD REVELATION — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>